Dr Sarah Bernstein

 Personal statement

-I joined Strathclyde in 2021 as Lecturer in Scottish Literature & Creative Writing.
-Previously, I taught modern and contemporary literature and theory at the Universities of Sheffield and Edinburgh, and in 2018 I held a postdoctoral fellowship at IASH.
+I joined Strathclyde in 2021 as Lecturer in English & Creative Writing.
+Previously, I taught modern and contemporary literature and theory at the Universities of Edinburgh and Sheffield, and in 2018 I held a postdoctoral fellowship at IASH.
 My research focuses on twentieth-century literature, with an emphasis on literary experimentation, gender, care and the commons.
 I am particularly interested in the idea of literary 'difficulty': its forms, its uses, its affordances.
+In addition to my critical work, I am the author of two novels, The Coming Bad Days and Study for Obedience, which was shortlisted for the Booker Prize, won the Giller Prize, and was longlisted for the Highland Book Prize.
+I have also published a collection of poetry, Now Comes the Lightning.
+My work has been translated into 13 languages.

 Back to staff profile